 For explorers ready to take longer hikes to areas where few wander, the more remote camping is located further north on Cumberland Island at three more sites (no amenities at all).
 Note that fires are prohibited (but camp stove for cooking is OK.)
 These are Hickory Hill (5.5 mile hike from Sea Camp dock), Yankee Paradise (7.5 mile hike), and Brickhill Bluff (10.5 mile hike).

 Learn lots more about visiting, see related article, “Cumberland Island, Delightful Day Trip.”
-Also check out information about the St. Marys, GA ferry operation (see spring/summer 2019 ferry schedule, through September 30, 2019).
-Reservations for all campgrounds can be made online via Recreation.gov website.
+Also check out information about the St. Marys, GA ferry operation (see spring/summer 2020 ferry schedule, through September 30, 2020).
+Cumberland Island camping reservations can be made online via Recreation.gov website.